sammcj/smcleod/_posts/2015-10-08-looking-for-unicorn.md

 Our Systems (ops) team are hard working, respected promoters of positive change and continuous improvement within the organisation and are each highly technically skilled.

+The roll is a full time, permanent position.

 ## The position will involve working with technologies such as:
 - [Puppet](https://puppetlabs.com/)
 - [Docker](https://www.docker.com/) and related orchestration frameworks